-As a result of debt restructurings and enforcement procedures, the Bank has in some cases acquired financial instruments at a deep discount.
-This discount reflects the incurred credit losses.
-The Group includes these incurred credit losses in the estimated cash flows when calculating the effective interest rate of the relevant financial instrument.
-If the Group revises its estimate of payments or receipts, the Group adjusts the carrying amount of the financial instrument to reflect the actual and revised estimated cash flows.
-The Group recalculates the carrying amount by calculating the present value of estimated future cash flows at the financial instrument's original effective interest rate.
-This adjustment is recognised in the statement of comprehensive income as an increase in net impairment when such recalculation results in an increase in the carrying amount and as a decrease in net impairment when recalculation results in a decrease in the carrying amount.
+In some case, financial assets are acquired at a deep discount.
+The Group includes such incurred credit losses in the estimated cash flows when computing the effective interest rate.
+If the Group revises its estimate of payments or receipts, the Group adjusts the carrying amount of the financial assets to reflect the actual and revised estimated cash flows.
+The Group recalculates the carrying amount by computing the present value of estimated future cash flows at the financial instrument's original effective interest rate.
+The adjustment is recognised as increase in value of loans in profit or loss when recalculation results in an increase in carrying amount and impairment when decrease in the carrying amount.